Those who take their welding seriously as a career will need to eventually take that first big step: a job interview.

 If you wear brand new gloves or boots that aren’t too scuffed up, you may look like a beginner.
 So look professional and neat, but beware looking too clean and “untested” when you go for an interview.
 Don’t forget your basic welding tools such as a grinder and chipping hammer.

-One job interviewer wrote, “The absolute worst offence.
+One job interviewer wrote, “The absolute worst offense.
 ‘Can I borrow a hood and gloves for the bench test?’
 You wouldn’t believe how many guys show up for a welding interview and don’t bring their tools with them.”

 What to Bring to a Welding Job Interview